whamtet/clj-shoutcast/README.md

 Be careful not to touch the sample http header in header.txt, Shoutcast servers will fail if you omit just one trailing \r\n.

+## Installation

+The deps are on the custom repo, so it should install fine

 ## Usage

 To run the player cd into source directory and use